cypress-io/cypress-documentation/content/guides/references/client-certificates.md

 ## Usage

-To configure CA / client certificates within your configuration file, you can add the `clientCertificates` key to define an array of client certificates as shown below:
+To configure CA / client certificates within your Cypress configuration, you can add the `clientCertificates` key to define an array of client certificates as shown below: